mmwtsn/generator-npm/README.md

 #### ES6 (default)

-This option adds the Babel transpiler as a dev. dependency and exposes it under the `build` npm run script.
-Depending on how your module is used you may want to call `build` during the `prepublish` script.
+This option adds the Babel transpiler as a dev. dependency and exposes it under the `prepublish` npm run script as transpilation is not a local concern.

 The following directory structure is generated: